GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Special cases

-where $A_N \cong \C[t]/(t^N)$. \end{prop} This is a special case of the construction in \cite[Theorem~2.3, Lemma~3.14]{Pue2020}. \begin{lma} The quiver Grassmannians providing finite approximations for linear degenerations of affine Grassmannians and affine flag varieties are BB-filterable GKM-varieties. \end{lma} \begin{proof} The quiver representations as in Proposition~\ref{prop:approx-lin-deg-aff-Grass} and \cite[Lemma~3.14]{Pue2020}, which are used to define the approximations, satisfy the assumptions of Theorem~\ref{trm:t-stable_filtration-equi-cycle}. \end{proof} These quiver Grassmannians are in general not normal, which implies that it is not possible to apply \cite[Theorem~6.9]{Gonzales2014} by Gonzales, in order to compute the $S$-module basis of the $T$-equivariant cohomology.
+where $A_N \cong \C[t]/(t^N)$. \end{prop} This is a special case of the construction in \cite[Theorem~3.7, Lemma~4.14]{Pue2020}. \begin{lma} The quiver Grassmannians providing finite approximations for nilpotent linear degenerations of affine Grassmannians and affine flag varieties are BB-filterable GKM-varieties. \end{lma} \begin{proof} The quiver representations as in Proposition~\ref{prop:approx-lin-deg-aff-Grass} and \cite[Lemma~4.14]{Pue2020}, which are used to define the approximations, satisfy the assumptions of Theorem~\ref{trm:t-stable_filtration-equi-cycle}. \end{proof} These quiver Grassmannians are in general not normal, which implies that it is not possible to apply \cite[Theorem~6.9]{Gonzales2014} by Gonzales, in order to compute the $S$-module basis of the $T$-equivariant cohomology.
 Nevertheless by Theorem~\ref{trm:cohomology-generators-general-setting}, Gonzales' recipe also works in our setting. \begin{ex} For $n=2$ there are three isomorphism classes of linear degenerations of the affine Grassmannian.
 We want to consider the representative $\mr{Gr}^k\big(\widehat{\mathfrak{gl}}_{n}\big)$ for $k=1$.
-This corresponds to the intermediate degeneration between the non-degenerate affine Grassmannian and its degeneration $\mr{Gr}^a(\hat{\mathfrak{gl}}_2)$.
+This corresponds to the intermediate degeneration between the (non-degenerate) affine Grassmannian and its degeneration $\mr{Gr}^a(\hat{\mathfrak{gl}}_2)$.

 For $N=1$ its approximation is isomorphic to the quiver Grassmannian \(\mr{Gr}_2( M) \) for the representation $M = A_{2} \oplus A_{1} \oplus A_{1} $.
 By Lemma~\ref{lma:approx-are-GKM}, we know that this quiver Grassmannian admits a $T$-action such that it becomes a BB-filterable GKM-variety.
 We can also apply Theorem~\ref{trm:comb-moment-graph} to compute its moment graph.
 There are four torus fixed points, corresponding to the following successor closed subquivers:

 If we number the segments in the coefficient quiver from top to bottom, we obtain the following moment graph:

 In particular, we can apply Theorem~\ref{trm:cohomology-generators-general-setting} in order to compute the $S$-module basis for the $T$-equivariant cohomology.
 The results of this computation are presented in Figure~\ref{figure:ExCohomGenLoop}.
 For the filtered $T$-stable subvarieties corresponding to the fixed points, we use the same notation as in Theorem~\ref{trm:t-stable_filtration-general-setting}.
 Observe that $Z_4$ is not smooth in $p_2$ and $p_3$, We apply Lemma~\ref{lma:euler-class-along-resolution}.(3) to compute the equivariant Euler classes $\mr{Eu}_T(p_2,Z_4)$ and $\mr{Eu}_T(p_3,Z_4)$.
 These computations are described in Appendix~\ref{app:Desing}.
 For all other equivariant Euler classes we can apply Lemma~\ref{lma:euler-class-along-resolution}.(1).